Math

 4. Print Out or Download Independent Activities

-This is a broad category of course, but useful for families who either have limited time with their children or do not feel comfortable with math.
-We regularly offer free games, activities, and downloadables to meet your children’s age and interest.
+This is a broad category of course, but especially useful if you are short on time or lack comfort with teaching math.
+We regularly offer free games, activities, and downloadable worksheets to meet your children’s age and interests, with varying amounts of input and customization required of the teacher.

-You might want to start with our full library of free resources, or check out some of our specific free summer math games and activities:
+You might want to explore our full library of free math resources, or check out some highlights below:

 5. Analyze Sports